vottunio/vottun-unity-sdk/README.md

     - **Type:** TextAttribute[]
     - **Description:** Array of TextAttribute objects, where each element will be a text trait of the NFT

-The class "TextAttribute" is a custom class which represents a text trait of a NFT based on the Open Sea Metadata Standard and it have the following properties:
+The class "TextAttribute" is a custom class which represents a text trait of an NFT based on the Open Sea Metadata Standard and it has the following properties:
 - **Trait_type:**
     - **Type:** String
     - **Description:** The name of the trait of the NFT